 In his delightful 1991 documentary A Postcard from London, Clive James contemplates how 1991’s London had changed since his arrival in the 1960s.

 He offers a beautiful summation of what London is and why it will always be different, for everyone:

 “London is the city of cities. […] Only London collects everything from everywhere.
 London is the world in one place.
 And if it seems more serious now than when my lot were starting off, perhaps we’re more serious, and London hasn’t changed at all, but is just working its eternal trick of showing the next generation that the possibilities are infinite, and everything has begun again.”

-That said, I can still bemoan the passing of the London I grew up loving.
-As it’s the passing of a comic-related location I seek to bemoan, perhaps I can paraphrase the Simpsons Comic Book Guy and declare this London’s “Worst.
+Everything has begun again in London, and will always begin again.
+Nonetheless, I can still bemoan the passing of the London I grew up loving.
+As it’s the passing of a comic-related location I seek to bemoan, perhaps I can paraphrase the Simpsons Comic Book Guy and declare the loss of Denmark Street as was to be London’s “Worst.
 Development.
 EVER.”?